aptos-labs/aptos-core/aptos-move/framework/aptos-token-objects/doc/token.md

 * Explicit data model for token metadata via adjacent resources
 * Extensible framework for tokens

-TODO:
-* Update Object<T> to be a viable input as a transaction arg and then update all readers as view.

 -  [Resource `Token`](#0x4_token_Token)
 -  [Struct `BurnRef`](#0x4_token_BurnRef)